smdogra/DMWG-tChannel-code/README.md

 # DMWG-tChannel-code
-Code 'n Cards related to the DMWG t-channel whitepaper
+Code and cards related to the DMWG t-channel whitepaper